DakshBilkha/Excel_VrindaStore_DataAnalysis/README.md

 **Business Analysis Report of Vrinda Store for the Financial Year 2022** This project focuses on the business analysis of Vrinda Store, aiming to enhance sales in the coming years.
 The report addresses key questions such as:

-Final Sales and Orders: What were the total sales and number of orders for the year?
+1.Final Sales and Orders: What were the total sales and number of orders for the year?
-Top-Selling Category: Which category had the highest sales?
+2.Top-Selling Category: Which category had the highest sales?
-Customer Demographics: Who purchased more, men or women?
+3.Customer Demographics: Who purchased more, men or women?
-Top-Contributing State: Which state contributed the most to annual sales?
+4.Top-Contributing State: Which state contributed the most to annual sales?
-Order Status: What were the different order statuses?
+5.Order Status: What were the different order statuses?
-Age Group Analysis: Which age group was more likely to make purchases?
+6.Age Group Analysis: Which age group was more likely to make purchases?

 **Methodology**
 The project employed several key elements: